 - Pets love you unconditionally.
 Pets come with few expectations.
 Their primary needs are food, water, and shelter.
 If you’re feeling overwhelmed by the demands or expectations of the demands on your life, a pet will love you for who you.
 Pets are all about living in the moment, no questions asked.
 A pet is a very real form of social support that interacts with you and provides companionship.

-Pet-Friendly Colleges and Universities Exist and They’re Heaven!
+Pet-Friendly Colleges and Universities Exist

 The transition of moving away from home to live at college or university is a big one.
 You’re adjusting to living away from family members.
 But you still need the companionship of those you love while you become more independent.